 3. You need to establish your call to action if you tell a story

 So, you got people hooked and they’re all talking about you, they’re supporting your personal brand and your business.
 But if they don’t know what to do next, you’re not really going to see any sales or conversions.
-You need to tell them to do things like check out your company, follow you on the social media channels, join your email list.
+You need to tell them to do things like check out your company, follow you on social media channels, and join your email list.

 It doesn’t have to be a major commitment, where they have something to buy right away.
 It could just be as simple as joining your list so that you can tell them more stories, build more of a connection with them, and then eventually convert them into customers.